-How will my gate know when to close?
+How will my automated gate know when to close?

-What prevents the gate from closing when something is in the way?
+What prevents the automatic gate from closing when something is in the way?

-All motorized gates must be installed with safety devices that prevent property damage or injury in the event of an obstruction to the gate.
-All gate operators supplied by American Fence conform to industry standards regarding safety.
+All motorized automated gates must be installed with safety devices that prevent property damage or injury in the event of an obstruction.
+All automatic gate operators supplied by American Fence conform to industry standards regarding safety.
 In addition for full compliance we will install additional safety measure to help prevent injury or property damage.

 Automated gate systems are now under the watchful eye of the United Laboratories (UL).